monsieur-delta/universum/README.md

 - because  the existence of an observable reality is just an assumption, then ``Universum`` can determine the boundaries of the researcher’s reality.

+- the boundaries of objects within ``Universum`` are speculative.
+We can say that “inside” everything is interconnected.

 ## Assumption of Researcher-Reality Relations

 ![Assumption of Researcher-Reality Relations image](assumption-of-researcher-reality-relations.jpg)